epfl-ada/ada-2022-project-abracadabra/README.md

  ## Organization within the team
  Everyone will work on all parts of the above milestones, but here are our main tasks :
  - Adrien : Database management, loading data
- - Alexander : Graphs, visualizations
+ - Alexander : Queries and computations on the data
  - Changling : Clustering algorithms, parameter tuning
- - Ewan : Clustering algorithms, parameter tuning
+ - Ewan : Graphs, visualizations

  ## Questions for TAs